mmistakes/minimal-mistakes/_posts/technicalwriting/2015-08-23-upload-backup-your-files-to-amazon-s3-with-powershell.md

 6. [Write a PowerShell script that copies files from your local computer to the Amazon S3 bucket you previously created](#6-powershell-script-to-uploadbackup-files-to-amazon-s3)

     a.
-The script will use the credentials of the backup user previously created.
+The script will use the credentials of the backup user created.

     b.
 The script will be a PowerShell framework script to get you started.